Skip to main content

 LV3 Pn

 1. Once you click “Create,” the Columns sidebar appears, showing “Available Columns” and “Displayed Columns.”
 To add a column, drag and drop it from the “Available Columns” list on the left to the “Displayed Columns” list on the right.
-You can click “Continue.”
+Once done, click “Continue.”

 LV4 Pn

-1. To remove a column, drag it from the “Displayed Columns” list back to the “Available Columns” list or click the - next to the column name.
+1. To remove a column, drag it from the “Displayed Columns” list back to the “Available Columns” list or click the remove icon next to the column name.
 Click Continue to apply the changes.

 LV5 Pn